Professor Feinstein's classes at SOM

 A minicourse for students who need/want an extra boost of math preparation heading into the SOM first year core curriculum.

-In addition to these courses, Professor Feinstein designed and launched the Careers and Innovator’s Perspective core courses in the new integrative SOM curriculum.
+In addition to these courses, Professor Feinstein designed and launched the Innovator’s Perspective core course in the integrative SOM curriculum.
+In the past he has also taught Public Sector Economics and Decision Analysis.